davepinch/pinchy.cc/content/topics/people/f/frederick-the-great/please-forgive-me-dear-Katte-in-Gods-name-forgive-me.md

 next: "There is nothing to forgive, I die for you with joy in my heart!"
 type: quote
 tags:
   - Frederick the Great
   - Hans Hermann von Katte
-- Wikipedia
 ---